Notarin/Boorubot/README.md

 ## Planned features
 the things i plan on including are:
 * append tags to specify ...tags
-* push each command to another file (if thats possible)
+* push each command to another file (if that's possible)
 * comment code

 ## Features I'll never add